 Global warming potential

 This indicator is mostly affected by emissions of CO2 arising all along the life cycle.
 Glass melting is the main source of impact, reflecting both the use of fossil fuels (mostly natural gas) to operate our float plants and decarbonisation of raw materials.
-Besides emissions at float plant, energy consumption also means indirect impacts at energy supply stage, such as natural gas extraction and transport or electricity production at power plants.
+Besides emissions at the float plant, energy consumption also means indirect impacts at the energy supply stage, such as natural gas extraction and electricity generation and transmission by power plants.

-The raw materials production is the second main contribution, especially synthetic soda ash which is the main one from a GWP perspective.
-While most of the raw material are natural minerals which are only extracted and transported, synthetic soda ash is produced through a chemical reaction between sodium chloride (salt) and limestone, which requires a significant energy consumption.
+The production of raw materials is the second main contributor, especially synthetic soda ash which is the main one from a GWP perspective.
+While most of the raw materials are natural minerals which are only extracted and transported, synthetic soda ash is produced through a chemical reaction between sodium chloride (salt) and limestone, which requires significant energy consumption.

-That is why external cullet is so interesting for the glass industry: it avoids raw material production and decarbonisation at glass melting stage and it reduces energy consumption from the melting furnace since cullet requires 25% less energy than virgin raw materials.
+That is why cullet from outside sources is so interesting for the glass industry: it avoids raw material production and decarbonisation at the glass melting stage, and it reduces energy consumption from the melting furnace since cullet requires 25% less energy than virgin raw materials.

-This indicator reflects emissions of acidifying substances all along the life cycle, especially NOx and SOx.
-Glass melting is the main source of impact, due to the high temperature reaction of the furnace.
+This indicator reflects emissions of acidifying substances all through the life cycle, especially NOx and SOx.
+Glass melting is the main source of impact, due to the high-temperature reactions in the furnace.
 Above a certain temperature, oxygen and nitrogen from the air spontaneously react to form NOx.
-These thermal NOx are the main source of acidifying substances from the glass making process.
+This thermal NOx is the main source of acidifying substances from the glassmaking process.

-Raw material production is the second main contribution due to synthetic soda ash production and its associated electricity consumption.
+Raw material production is the second main contributor due to synthetic soda ash production and its associated electricity consumption.